-I am a PhD student at Georgia Institute of Technology performing research in the areas of network and computer security under the advisement of Patrick Traynor.
-I currently have degrees from Wake Forest University (M.S., Computer Science, ’11) and Duke University (B.S., Computer Science, ’06).
+I am a research scientist at Georgia Institute of Technology performing research in the areas of network and computer security.
+In 2018, I received my PhD from Georgia Institute of Technology under the advisement of Manos Antonakakis, and before that, I graduated from from both Wake Forest University (M.S., Computer Science, ’11) and Duke University (B.S., Computer Science, ’06).

 Performed research into characterizing the malicious threats seen in cellular data networks.